 These topics are delivered by top-ranking research faculty who offer students hands-on research opportunities and by experienced criminal justice professionals with intimate knowledge of the daily realities of crime and criminals.
 Students are encouraged to take advantage of internship opportunities in more than 200 agencies, study abroad programs and flexible course scheduling offered in-person, online and across multiple campuses.

-Students interested in completing the Bachelor of Science program in Yuma are encouraged to complete a TAG program.
-Admission requirements are below.
+Students interested in completing the Bachelor of Science program in Yuma are encouraged to complete a MyPath2ASU program.

 All students are required to meet general university admission requirements: